menu

 Harrison is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Harrison with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.38% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Harrison is quite a bit lower than the national average among all cities of 21.84%: just 12.38% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Harrison in 2022 was $24,450, which is low income relative to Michigan and the nation.
 This equates to an annual income of $97,800 for a family of four.
 However, Harrison contains both very wealthy and poor people as well.